Everybody talks about the importance of appreciation – how it’s such a big-time happiness booster.

 4. Repeat after me: It’s a hell of a lot more fun to be a grateful appreciator instead of a hateful depreciator!

-I’d love to hear your insights on the comment section below!
-What’s something which comes to your mind and heart when you read this essay about why you should stop complaining?
-Share your personal story or a personal happiness tool!
+Share below!
+What’s something which comes to your mind and heart when you read this essay?
 I LOVE it when you share – because I love to find out about my community!
-Plus, many thousands of peeps read these inspiring essays – so, what you share could be a helpful inspiration for someone else! xo Karen
+Plus, many thousands of peeps read these inspiring essays – so, what you share could be a helpful inspiration for someone else!

 Hi I’m Karen Salmansohn, founder of NotSalmon.
 My mission is to offer you easy-to-understand insights and tools to empower you to bloom into your happiest, highest potential self.
 I use playful analogies, feisty humor, and stylish graphics to distill big ideas – going as far back as ancient wisdom from Aristotle, Buddhism and Darwin to the latest research studies from Cognitive Therapy, Neuro Linquistic Programming, Neuroscience, Positive Psychology, Quantum Physics, Nutritional Studies – and then some.